Performance Marketing

 Branding can be incorporated into any type of ad format or channel.
 When using rich media, make sure your overall visual identity is included as it would be in a native ad.
 In videos, put your company logo in the upper left corner and incorporate branding throughout the video as well.
 Choose colors carefully to be eye-catching but also harmonious with any recognizable brand colors.

-It’s easy to only focus on one element when you’re building creative ads: Sometimes the image is an afterthought, and other times, the copy is an afterthought.
-But, they have to work together to engage a user and spur them to action.
+You only have a second with ad copy to engage a user and spur them to action.
 Keep your copy as short and jargon-free as possible to speak authentically to your prospects, and focus on the value proposition whenever you’re speaking to users.
 This is especially key for display and rich media, so that users understand the benefits of your product or service and click through for more.

 Based on the audience research you’ve done, tailor copy to speak directly to your prospects and their interests, demographics, traits, or other details you have in hand.
 A tip: Web users tend to respond well to numbered lists, while a timeliness component (e.g., a limited-time deal) adds an enticement to learn more.